 Snyder had planned to increase his schedule a bit from 2017, hoping to make more races in 2018, however an exciting opportunity and move to Fort Worth, Texas with his Snyder Motorsports business in tow put a major delay in the Camaro’s debut.
 With the late start and the move to warmer weather, Snyder plans to get the new ride ironed out, hit as many races as possible and test a lot over the winter.

 “It should be an exciting 2019 for the Snyder Motorsports-ERD Team,” Snyder claims.

 Wherever he ends up, the challenge of debuting a new car won’t be a daunting one for a driver whose sole intent is to enjoy himself.

-“I don’t really want to run a schedule,” Snyder said.
-“We want to have fun and run a bunch of different things.
+“I don’t really want to run a single schedule,” Snyder said.
+“We want to have fun and run a bunch of different organizations.
 It’s fun to race and that’s what we’re out there for.”